robaguilera/js-101/week2/day4/day4.md

 ---

-*Instructions*

-- Push the numbers 0 through 4 to an array using a while loop

----

 ## Exercise time

 - You are going to write some code that loops through an array object and checks to see if a profile name and properties exists